 Best for Swing Analysis: Mobitee and PIQ

-Mobitee is one of the best and most popular golf GPS apps on the market today.
+Mobitee is one of the best golf GPS apps on the market today.
 Allowing golfers to track their shots, understand their location, and see the distance to the green and hazards, it is a great GPS app.
 Mobitee has partnered with PIQ to offer its customers even more stat-tracking capabilities.
-In addition to understanding how well you hit with which clubs on what parts of the course, the Mobitee and PIQ app allow you to track your swing.
+In addition to understanding how well you hit with which golf clubs on what parts of the course, the Mobitee and PIQ app allow you to track your swing.

 With club and hand sensors, PIQ and Mobitee can show you your swing speed, your tempo and your swing path all on your smartphone for every shot.
 These numbers are even analyzed for one simple number: Your 0-10,000 PIQ Score will tell you how good each swing was.
 Perfect for the course and practice, this app allows you to truly improve in every phase of the game.